Myndex/apca-introduction/Math_Lies_and_Video.md

 > _...Even if you consider Weber-Fechner to be outdated, this is still a perceptual model.
 So both the claims that the other contrast algorithms are not based on perceptually uniform lightness difference and that simple contrast does not consider the logarithmic response characteristics of the human eye are bogus._

-### No, what is "bogus" is xi's assertion of falsehoods here.
+### No, what is "bogus" is xi's assertions which amount to falsehoods.
 His claims that _"everything is the same as simple contrast"_ are incredibly uninformed.
 As mentioned above, predicting contrast is not something that can be reduced to a single point thresholds because the distance between a pair of colors and the resultant contrast perception is a non-linear function, as is most of perception science.

 It appears that he wants the reader to somehow believe that "all contrast maths are perceptual" when we know that is definately not the case, and these simple charts prove this.
 Some months ago I even posted at xi's repo a listing of the last hundred years of various contrast maths, and their stengths and weaknesses.
 Yet he is only talking about the 180 year old Weber which was shown to be invalid/incomplete by Stevens in the 1960s.
 But Tobias is not even considering Stevens here, nor is he discussing the more modern methods.